Randomized Hamiltonian Monte Carlo as Scaling Limit of the Bouncy Particle Sampler and Dimension-Free Convergence Rates: Main results

 \end{assumption}

-The following proposition shows that the expected number of bounces per unit time for BPS in stationary distribution is $O(\sqrt{d})$. \begin{proposition} Suppose that $\pi(x)=\exp(-U(x))$ is a distribution on $\mathbb{R}^d$.
-Then the BPS process on $\ZZ$ initiated in the stationary distribution has a expected number of bounces per unit time that equals
+The following proposition, whose proof is given in Appendix A, shows that the expected number of bounces per unit time for BPS in stationary distribution is $O(\sqrt{d})$. \begin{proposition} Suppose that $\bar{\pi}(\bm{x})\propto \exp(-U(\bm{x}))$ is a probability density on $\mathbb{R}^d$.
+Then the BPS process on $\ZZ$ targeting $\bar{\pi}\otimes\psi$ and initialized at stationarity, has the following expected number of bounces per unit time:

 for any choice of refreshment rate $\lref$ and auto-regressive parameter $\alpha$.
-Moreover, if $\pi$ satisfies Assumption \ref{ass:hypoco}, then we have
+Moreover, if $\bar{\pi}$ satisfies Assumption \ref{ass:hypoco}, then we have

 \end{proposition}